-In addition to reapplication, the student must write a letter to the Baccalaureate Program Director indicating state of readiness and discuss factors which may influence the student's success in completing the program.
+In addition to reapplication, the student must write a letter to the Associate Dean of the Undergraduate Program indicating state of readiness and discuss factors which may influence the student's success in completing the program.
 The student also meets with the nursing advisor to review the academic record and to determine a tentative plan of study.